Introduction of Indian Food Service Industry

 The basic needs of customers for food and beverages are met by the foodservice industry, which has been associated with lodging ever since people started traveling.

-People who move out of their houses for various reasons.
-For example:- Job, Education, Business, Leisure, Medical treatment, Sports, Religion, and so on, depending completely on the foodservice industry for their meals.
+People move out of their houses for various reasons.
+Like- Job, Education, Business, Leisure, Medical treatment, Sports, Religion, and so on, depending completely on the foodservice industry for their meals.

 Most people were on the move primarily for preaching religion and hunting.
 Their lives were endangered by wild animals and wayside robbers, which forced them to look for a place that assured them safety, accommodation, and food.